-From malt, corn, &c. two shillings and one penny
+From malt, corn, &c. two shillings and one penny per gallon.

-From cyder or perry, two shillings and twopence halfe penny per gallon.
+• From cyder or perry, two shillings and twopence half• penny per gallon.

-From molaffes, &c. two shillings and eightpence three farthings per gallon.
+From molasses, &c. two shillings and eightpence three farthings per gallon.

-From foreign wine, &c. four shillings and twopence s per gallon.
+From foreign wine, &c. four shillings and twopence per gallon.

-· But the excise duties upon foreign spirits, exclusive of what is paid to the customs, amount, as we have before flated, to eight shillings and ninepence three farthings oper gallon; more, as the committee will perceive, than double the highest, or than four times the lowest of the duties with which British spirits are chargeable.
-And reign, or how far we shall ever be able so to ascertain that difference, as to prevent one being imported under the name of the other, is a question, we fear, of great uncertainty.
-And we think it incumbent upon us to wery incompetent to fuggest, are made for its protection,
+وروان بالمراج الأما المنطار وي · But the excise duties upon foreign spirits, exclusive of what is paid to the customs, amount, as we have before flated, to eight shillings and ninepence three farthings per gallon; more, as the committee will perceive, than double the highest, or than four times the lowest of the duties with which British spirits are chargeable.
+And how far the spirits of Ireland may differ from the foreign, or how far we shall ever be able so to ascertain that difference, as to prevent one being imported under the name of the other, is a question, we fear, of great uncertainty.
+And we think it incumbent upon us to own, that, unless such laws and regulations as we are every incompetent to suggest, are made for its protection, one of the most productive duties of excise may be esfentially affected.